• Skip to primary navigation

 3) Redundant DC UPS Circuit

-In this third concept below we learn a couple of straightforward redundant UPS circuits for providing a secured uninterruptible power to crucial gadgets such as computer ATX or modems etc. The idea was requested by Mr. Shayan Firoozi.
+In this third concept below I have explained a couple of straightforward redundant UPS circuits for providing a secured uninterruptible power to crucial gadgets such as computer ATX or modems etc. The idea was requested by Mr. Shayan Firoozi.

 Circuit Objectives and Requirements